BenHowkins/JavaScript_Project/README.md

     3. As a First Time Visitor, I want to be able to know the scores and when I have either won or lost.

-        1. Upon selecting your choice, a message will appear in the "Results Message" box in the "Game" area stating both the Red and Blue teams choices as well as the result of the match-up.
+        1. Upon selecting your choice, a message will appear in the "Results Message" box in the "Game" area stating both the Red and Blue team's choices as well as the result of the match-up.
         <img src = "assets/images/game_winner.png">
         <img src = "assets/images/game_draw.png">
         2. Depending on the result either the Red or Blue team's score span will increase or if the matchup is a draw neither will increase.
         <img src = "assets/images/game_winner.png">
-        3. Upon a team recieveing 5 "Goals" an alert will appear stating the winner and resets the game back to it's default to start the process again.
+        3. Upon a team receiving 5 "Goals" an alert will appear stating the winner and resets the game back to its default to start the process again.
         <img src = "assets/images/match_winner.png">

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to be able to quickly and easily start a new game whenever I start the page.

-        1. The design of the page is setup so that upon loading, the game is ready to play by default.
+        1. The design of the page is set up so that upon loading, the game is ready to play by default.
 All the player needs to do is scroll to the "Game" area and select their first choice.
         <img src = "assets/images/laptop_game.png">
         <img src = "assets/images/game_winner.png">